montimaj/gwArsenicR/paper/paper.md

 By providing this accessible tool, gwArsenicR lowers the barrier to entry for conducting high-quality research on the health impacts of groundwater contaminants, promoting reproducibility and wider application of these state-of-the-art methods in environmental epidemiology.

-# Design and Features
+# Design and Implementation

-The design of gwArsenicR prioritizes ease of use, flexibility, and statistical rigor.

-* **Modular Architecture**: The package is centered around a primary function, perform\_sensitivity\_analysis(), which orchestrates the entire workflow.
-This function calls internal helpers for specific tasks, such as the regression\_analysis() function, which handles model fitting and the pooling of results.
-This modularity makes the code base easier to maintain and extend.
-* **Flexible Parameterization**: Users have control over key aspects of the analysis.
-They can specify the number of imputation draws (ndraws), define the health outcomes (targets) and covariates through a standard R formula (regression\_formula), and adjust the standard deviation of the lognormal distribution (epa\_lognormal\_sdlog) for the EPA data, allowing for tailored sensitivity analyses.
-* **Efficient Data Handling**: The package leverages the data.table package for fast and memory-efficient loading and processing of large datasets, which is crucial when working with national-scale health and environmental data.
+## Software Architecture

+gwArsenicR follows a modular design philosophy centered around the main exported function `perform_sensitivity_analysis()`, which orchestrates the complete analytical workflow.
+The package architecture consists of four main modules:

+* **Data Loading Module** (`data-loading.R`): Handles import and preprocessing of USGS probability data, EPA lognormal parameters, and health outcome datasets with comprehensive input validation.
+* **Imputation Module** (`imputation.R`): Implements multiple imputation for arsenic exposure levels and optional MICE \[@mice-2011\] imputation for missing covariates.
+* **Regression Module** (`regression.R`): Fits linear mixed-effects models using lme4 \[@lme4-2015\] and pools results according to Rubin's Rules using Amelia \[@Amelia-2011\].
+* **Utilities Module** (`utils.R`): Provides data formatting, validation, and helper functions.

+## Key Features and Capabilities

+**Flexible Data Integration**: The package accommodates the different probability structures of USGS and EPA data by converting EPA lognormal parameters to multinomial probabilities compatible with USGS discrete probability categories.
+Population-weighted averaging creates unified exposure probability distributions that reflect the actual water source usage patterns in each geographic area.

+**Robust Multiple Imputation**: gwArsenicR implements a two-stage imputation strategy.
+First, it performs probabilistic assignment of arsenic exposure categories based on the integrated probability distributions.
+Second, it optionally implements MICE \[@mice-2011\] for missing demographic and health covariates, ensuring that all sources of uncertainty are properly propagated through the analysis.

-* **Statistically Robust Modeling**: gwArsenicR uses the lme4 package to fit linear mixed-effects models, allowing researchers to properly account for hierarchical data structures (e.g., individuals within counties, counties within states).
-The use of Amelia \[@Amelia-2011\] ensures that results from the multiple imputations are pooled correctly according to Rubin's Rules.
+**Hierarchical Modeling**: The package leverages lme4 \[@lme4-2015\] to fit linear mixed-effects models that account for the hierarchical structure typical of population health data (e.g., individuals nested within counties, counties within states).
+This approach provides more accurate standard errors and better accounts for geographic clustering.

+**Statistical Rigor**: Results from multiple imputed datasets are pooled using Rubin's Rules \[@Rubin-1987\], which properly combines point estimates and accounts for both within-imputation and between-imputation variance.
+This ensures that confidence intervals and p-values correctly reflect the uncertainty introduced by the imputation process.

+**Performance Optimization**: The package uses data.table \[@data.table-2025\] for efficient handling of large datasets and implements vectorized operations for probability calculations, making it practical for national-scale epidemiological studies.

+**Quality Assurance**: gwArsenicR includes comprehensive testing with >95% code coverage, automated continuous integration across multiple R versions and operating systems, and extensive input validation to prevent common user errors.

 # **Research Enabled by gwArsenicR**